w3c/secure-payment-confirmation/scope.md

 * While Alice is shopping on a merchant site, the merchant redirects her to the Relying Party site to authenticate.
 * The Relying Party invokes SPC using the previously enrolled authenticator.

+### EMV&reg; Secure Remote Commerce (SRC) System as Relying Party

+* Alice checkouts on a merchant web site with SRC, which triggers the SRC Digital Card Facilitator (DCF) to be displayed.
+The SRC DCF asks whether she wants to use biometric authentication to streamline payment.
+She agrees and SRC DCF redirects her to her bank where she goes through an ID&amp;V process with her bank for the credit card she wishes to use.
+* As an alternative, Alice visits her bank, authenticates to her bank, enrolls into biometric authentication, and selects card(s) that she wants to make available to SRC.
+The bank (the Relying Party) shares the authentication credential with the SRC System.
+* The following week Alice checkouts with a merchant enabled with SRC.
+The SRCi/DCF prompts Alice to do biometric authentication.
+The SRC System reviews the authentication results, and the bank authorizes the transaction.

 ### Authenticator unenrollment

 * Alice drops her phone in the river.